 YACHT RENTAL SINGAPORE: SEASICKNESS AND SINGAPORE’S MOST STABLE YACHT

 The other main factor is the vessel’s stability.
-If the vessel is moving around a lot it will definitely increase risk of sea sickness, whereas if you are in a very stable vessel that doesn’t move much, it’s like being on land.
+If the vessel is moving around a lot it will definitely increase the risk of seasickness, whereas if you are in a very stable vessel that doesn’t move much, it’s like being on land.

 There are 4 factors that affect vessels stability.